Join MIPI

 MASS Protocol Stack

 MIPI A-PHYSM, the first industry-standard long-reach SerDes physical layer interface, forms the cornerstone of MASS.
-Its primary mission is to transfer high-speed data between cameras and displays and their related domain ECUs.
-With additional supporting specifications, MASS allows proven higher-layer protocols from MIPI (such as MIPI CSI-2 and DSI-2) and third parties to operate over physical links throughout a vehicle, eventually eliminating the need for proprietary “bridges” and PHYs.
+Its primary mission is to transfer high-speed data between cameras and displays and their related ECUs.
+With additional supporting specifications, MASS allows proven higher-layer protocols from MIPI (such as MIPI CSI-2 and DSI-2) and third parties to operate over physical links throughout a vehicle, eliminating the need for proprietary “bridges” and PHYs.
 For OEMs and system integrators, this equates to simplified networks and reduced costs, weight and development time.
 A-PHY was also adopted as an IEEE standard in June 2021 and is available as IEEE 2977-2021.

 With A-PHY as the physical layer, the MASS protocol stack consists of the following: